10 Ways to Stay Motivated to Work Out Every Day

-If I had a dollar for every time I wanted to bundle up in bed and binge on my fave shows instead of working out, I’d be like, SUPER RICH.
+If I had a dollar for every time I wanted to bundle up in bed and binge on Game of Thrones instead of working out, I’d be like, SUPER RICH.
 But also super heavy, and super unfit.
 I get it, nobody wants to do it unless we have a mega reward, cause that’s just how the brain works.
 But did you know that you can also get that motivation from other places on the front end?
 Here’s 10 fantastic ways you can get and stay motivated to work out every day.

 1.Find something you LOVE doing to stay motivated to work out!

 Even today, I’d so much rather do a dance class than get on a treadmill.
-It’s just boring to me.
+The treadmill bores me to tears.
 And I’m not alone in that.
 Tons of people find that when they have something they enjoy when it comes to fitness, it’s never an issue to stay motivated to work out every day.

-–>ACTION: What things that involve being active do you LOVE doing?
-Make a list and figure out how to do one of those things regularly!
+What things that involve being active do you LOVE doing?
+Make a list, search some classes, and figure out how to do one of those things regularly!

 2. Find a Partner

-Finding someone who’s also committed to working out like you are is a great way to keep motivated.
+Finding someone who’s also committed to working out like you are is a brilliant way to keep motivated.
 This is especially true if you’re a very social person, or even just want a little extra hang time with your friends.
 Or hey, maybe you and the spouse/partner want to spend a little more time together doing something besides the ole dinner and a movie!
 There are studies showing that when you workout with your spouse, you increase your emotional bond, are more likely to achieve your fitness goals, and are more likely to feel in love with each other!

-Whatever the deciding factor of your partner, this is a really good way to stay motivated to work out.
+Whatever the deciding factor of your who the lucky recipient is, this is a really good way to stay motivated to work out.
 You don’t want to let someone down, and it should work the same in reverse as well.
 You’re helping each other.